COVID19 Vaccine (AstraZeneca)

 ATAGI (Australian Technical Advisory Group on Immunisation) recommends that all adults are vaccinated against COVID19.
 The COVID19 pandemic is continuing to cause severe disease around the world, with many lives being lost.
 The Australian population remains vulnerable to COVID19 and most Australians have not yet been vaccinated and are not immune.

-ATAGI recommends AstraZeneca vaccine be available to those over 50 years of age.
+ATAGI recommends AstraZeneca vaccine is the preferred vaccine to those over 60 years of age.

 COVID19 Vaccine AstraZeneca can be used in adults aged under 50 years where the benefits are likely to outweigh the risks for that individual and the person has made an informed decision based on an understanding of the risks and benefits.

 People who have had the first dose of COVID19 Vaccine AstraZeneca without any serious adverse effects can be given the second dose, including adults under 60 years.
 The full statement can be found at

 Please see your doctor if you have any concerns before booking in for your vaccination.